Plant Power...Can a Meat-Free Diet Improve Sports Performance

 Venus and Serena Williams – Tennis superstar sisters with an unprecedented number of grand slam titles between them, Venus & Serena both eat a mainly vegan diet.
 Venus Williams changed her diet in 2011 after being diagnosed with the autoimmune disease Sjogrens Syndrome; Serena followed suit to support her sister and adopted the same diet.

-Novak Djokovic – World number one tennis player until very recently, Novak Djokovic has long been gluten and dairy free and now follows a strict vegan diet.
-He is so committed to the cause that he opened a vegan restaurant in Monte Carlo in 2016.
+Novak Djokovic – World number one tennis player until very recently, Novak Djokovic has long been gluten and dairy free and now follows a plant-based diet.
+He even opened a vegan restaurant in Monte Carlo in 2016.

 Edwin Moses - Twice Olympic 400m hurdles gold medallist, Ed Moses was a vegetarian and famously dominated the event for over a decade.
 He won a staggering 122 successive races between 1977 and 1987, and broke 4 world records along the way!